jakowenko/double-take/README.md

 Publish results to `double-take/matches/${name}` and `double-take/cameras/${camera}`.
 The number of results will also be published to `double-take/cameras/${camera}/person` and will reset back to `0` after 30 seconds.

+Errors from the API will be published to `double-take/errors`.

 ```yaml
 mqtt:
   host: 192.168.1.1